Skip to main content

 EEAT-Google+Venn+Diagram

-• Expertise: You have the needed knowledge or skills to cover the subject.
+• Expertise: You have the credentials to speak on the topic.

 Bottom line